Learn how to finance a preowned vehicle.

 Should I put a deposit on a used car?

 In any of these cases, it may be necessary to leave a deposit for your used car, but that doesn’t mean you have to settle for the dealer’s terms.
 Every step of a car purchase can be negotiated, and that includes your deposit.
-You’ll want to make sure that the deposit is refundable if the deal falls through.

 What are the pros and cons of using a car loan to buy a used car?